EISTW/OpenLdocs/docs/documentation/guides/reference_guide.md

 `$<column name>$<row name>(<spreadsheet result variable>)`

-If a spreadsheet has one column only, besides the column holding step names, spreadsheet cells can be referenced by row names.
+If a spreadsheet has one column only, besides the column holding step names and any description columns marked with //, spreadsheet cells can be referenced by row names.
 If there is one row and multiple columns, a cell can be referenced by the column name.

 ![](ref_guide_images/bc3aae72a1f92cc0e10c330b39aada46.png)